The historic old town of Stein am Rhein

 In the nativity scene museum in Stein am Rhein

 Stein am Rhein is definitely worth a visit for medieval friends and anyone interested in living history.
 We especially liked that Klostermuseum St. Georgen with its well-preserved monastery facilities from the period between the 12th and 16th centuries.
-Our only regret - once again - is that we didn't have enough time to see all the city's sights.
+We only regret that we didn't have enough time to see all the sights of the city.
 But there is always the possibility of returning again.
-And it's definitely worth it in this small town on the lower reaches of the Rhine.
+And it is definitely worth it in this small city on the lower reaches of the Rhine.

 Stein am Rhein Monastery Museum